psychemedia/sin-eater-resources/src/_aftermath_first_debate.md

 If we place the sentence back into its original context, where the preceding lines refer to the tradition according to Aubrey, we might interpret the line *"[a] gentleman who lived a little before the time of this dark superstition becoming obsolete (the earlier part of the last century) gives us this brief account"* as moving us from the "historical" context and into the fictional world of Downes' imagination.

 > "'I got lost,' says he, 'near nightfall, after being landed by the ferry-boat from the Aber of Dovey on the Cardiganshire side of that estuary.
 A black turbary of great extent divided me from the road.
-I was cautioned to ride far’ round this pitchy bog, for no horse ever ventured among the peat pits, the whole being a quaking morass.
+I was cautioned to ride far' round this pitchy bog, for no horse ever ventured among the peat pits, the whole being a quaking morass.
 In truth, its look was enough, under a black evening, to keep me off, even without peril of being swallowed, man and horse.
 >
-> "'At last, thanks to my stars, the good hard rock of a rough road rung to my horse’s hoof, and I saw a cottage taper, as ghastly as the Canwyll Corph, at a distance.
+> "'At last, thanks to my stars, the good hard rock of a rough road rung to my horse's hoof, and I saw a cottage taper, as ghastly as the Canwyll Corph, at a distance.
 >
 > "'The house was on a high point and turn of road, overlooking all those many acres of hollow ground.
 >
 > "'Just as I came up, hoping lodging, I heard sounds of wailing within, and soon, a woman came out into the dead night, late as it was, and cried a name to the top pitch of her wild voice, that seemed one I had heard weeping indoors.
 When I looked in, there lay a corpse of a man, with a plate of salt holding a bit of bread placed on its breast.
-The woman was shouting to the Sin-Eater to come and do his office— that is, to eat the bread, lay his hand on the dead breast, place the dead man’s on his own, after making a sign of the cross, and then praying for a transfer of all pains or penances from that pardoned dead man for ever, to him that more than dead alive, himself in his death of soul, but not of its pains, for ever and ever.'
+The woman was shouting to the Sin-Eater to come and do his office— that is, to eat the bread, lay his hand on the dead breast, place the dead man's on his own, after making a sign of the cross, and then praying for a transfer of all pains or penances from that pardoned dead man for ever, to him that more than dead alive, himself in his death of soul, but not of its pains, for ever and ever.'

 Again, the story appears to claim an "authentic" source, the traveller, although he remains otherwise unidentified: